How to Start Your Weight-Loss Journey

 Step 1: Determine daily calorie intake

 There are countless ways to monitor your weight loss.
 This might mean weighing yourself regularly or taking your measurements at predictable intervals.
 It could also involve a pair of skinny jeans, a wedding dress, or another garment that you are hoping to fit into once you shed the pounds.

-Whatever method you choose, make sure it motivates you.
-Decide how often you’ll weigh yourself or try on your jeans (maybe once a week), and keep a detailed log.
-Also keep in mind that real progress comes from putting in the effort to eat clean and exercise over a sustained period of time, so don’t get discouraged if you don’t see instant results.
+Work with your doctor or dietitian to make sure the goals you set are realistic, and keep in mind that real progress comes from putting in the effort to eat clean and exercise over a sustained period of time.
+So don’t get discouraged if you don’t see instant results.

-Step 3: Get organized.
+Step 4: Get organized

 Once you’ve defined the changes you want to make and how you’ll track your progress, make a list of the proper tools you need to execute your plan.
 This might include